Aspiring Confident Engineers (ACE) @ BRPS

 The school uses the ‘Engineering Design Process’ in STEM lessons to provide structures for learning in order to scaffold children’s thinking.
 The process is adopted from the Engineering is Elementary (EiE) project that was developed by the Museum of Science in Boston.

-The platforms for STEM activities include Robotics and STEM-related project work.
+The platforms for STEM activities include Robotics and Engineering-related Learning Activities (ERLA).
 Learning robotics provides students with hands-on opportunities to learn STEM concepts through creating their own robots and drawing connections to what they have learnt in the classrooms.
 It enables students to apply content knowledge and innovate in order to bridge the gap between key theoretical concepts and their real-world applications.
 Learning robots programming also becomes an opportunity for students to develop their linguistic and logical skills.
 It is a fun and simple way to get students exposed to basic engineering concepts at an early age.

 A tiered approach

 ALP is structured in two tiers.
 Tier 1 is for all students and Tier 2 is for students who show greater aptitude and interest.
-For Tier 1, all students will be engaged in robotics and STEM-related project work as shown in Table 1 below.
-Students in Tier 2 are identified for STEM Club where they are involved in specialised training on STEM-related activities and robotics as well as participate in competitions in order to develop their creativity, critical thinking, problem-solving and decision-making skills.
+For Tier 1, all students will be engaged in robotics and engineering-related learning activities-related (ERLA) project work as shown in Table 1 below.
+Students in Tier 2 are identified for STEM Club where they are involved in specialised training on engineering-related learning activities-related (ERLA) activities and robotics as well as participate in competitions in order to develop their creativity, critical thinking, problem-solving and decision-making skills.
 Learning journeys are organised to expose students to STEM.
-Robotics and STEM activities are carried out in our discovery rooms - Da Vinci’s Workbench and Edison’s Hub.
+Robotics and ERLA activities are carried out in our discovery rooms - Da Vinci’s Workbench and Edison’s Hub.

-Using the thinking routine ‘See-Think-Wonder’, teachers led students through one of the activities aligned to the school’s commemoration for Singapore World Water Day 2020.
-Students had the opportunity to create their own robotic floodgate and programmed the floodgate that modelled after the ones at Marina Barrage.
+Using the thinking routine ‘See-Think-Wonder’, our APEX teachers led students through one of the activities that aligned with the school’s commemoration of Singapore World Water Day 2021.
+Students did their research on flooding in Singapore and how our government overcame the problem with the construction of Marina Barrage.
+Our students worked in pairs to create their own robotic floodgate and programmed it to model after the ones at Marina Barrage.